 At the same time, the project provided thoughts on adaptation to climate change, using innovative methodologies (no regret measures, cost of inaction, etc.).
+"EcoCuencas" Workshop at the "EUROPE-INBO 2017" Conference in Dublin - Ireland

 In Ecuador, the National Secretariat for Water (SENAGUA) developed a new national instrument for financing water resources protection (entitled "tarifa agua cruda"): definition of the collection formula, proposal for a management model, taken into account in the regulation, support to the constitution of Basin Councils, or formulation of projects able to be financed by the new redistributive instrument.